PedroSolano27/Projeto_TCC/docs/05_Services.md

 **Process**:

 1. Find task by ID in storage
-2. Cancel old notifications
+2. Cancel old scheduled notifications (handles both old formats gracefully)
-3. Schedule new notifications if task incomplete
+3. Schedule new notifications if task is not completed and has `notificationIds`
-4. Update task in storage
+4. Update task in storage while **preserving the user-selected time periods** in `notificationIds`
 5. If task just completed, apply gamification rewards

 #### `removeTask(id: string): Promise<void>`